PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     Escape binary data for use within SQL as type ``bytea``

-    :param str datastring: string containing the binary data that is to be escaped
+    :param bytes/str datastring: the binary data that is to be escaped
     :returns: the escaped string
-    :rtype: str
+    :rtype: bytes/str

 Similar to the module function :func:`pg.escape_bytea` with the same name, but the behavior of this method is adjusted depending on the connection